 Strang honors a strategic list of guiding principles to advance our counsel and keep our aim true.
 By no coincidence, two such tenets share overlapping traits and, when combined, generate a wondrous course of action.

-First, we are future-focused, evaluating and aligning today’s projects with ever-advancing technologies, materials and sustainable design practices.
+First, we are future-focused.
+We are evaluating and aligning today’s projects with ever-advancing technologies, materials and sustainable design practices.
 Next, our community engagement places a priority on supporting under-served youth.

-When combined, these two guideposts proved to be the genesis behind STEAM Camp - our “Aha moment,” if you will.
+When combined, these two guideposts proved to be the idea behind STEAM Camp - our “Aha! moment,” if you will.
 After all, what could be more future-focused than our area’s kids?

 Our STEAM Camp was created so middle school-aged students can experience career opportunities within S.T.E.A.M. disciplines: Science, Technology, Engineering, Arts and Mathematics.

-This truly unique program is a tremendous collaboration between private industry, higher education, non-profit organizations and countless volunteers - all of whom genuinely care about our community’s youth.
+This truly unique program is an amazing collaboration between private industry, higher education, non-profit organizations and countless volunteers.
+One thing brings us all together - we all genuinely care about our community’s youth.

 For five days during the summer, the children board a school bus and visit university laboratories, public utilities, private companies and non-profit organizations for a wide variety of programs.